wellyshen/react-cool-form/README.md

   const errors = getState(
     "errors",
     // react-cool-form auto filters the errors before a field is blurred
-    // Which helps the user focus on typing without be annoying { filterUntouchedErrors: true }
+    // Which helps the user focus on typing without being annoying { filterUntouchedErrors: true }
   );